ShahenAUA/capstone-backend/README.md

 pip install -r requirements.txt
 ```

+## Do not forget to copy the content of `pet_welfare/secrets.example.py` into `pet_welfare/secrets.py` and adjust the values for your configuration

-## Mke sure to run the migrations of the database
+## Make sure to run the migrations of the database
 ``` sh
 py manage.py migrate
 ```

-## Do not forget to copy the content of `pet_welfare/secrets.example.py` into `pet_welfare/secrets.py` and adjust the values for your configuration

 ## Finally run the server
 ``` sh